 Early Microchips Included What To Protect Chip Manufacturers?

-In the early days of microchip design and distribution chip manufacturers struggled to prevent their designs from being ripped off.
-In order to establish that a chip mask was their property, companies would include microscopic artwork hidden in the mask such as a company logo, pop culture figure, or other symbol.
-Then, when in court, they could point to the duplicated artwork within their competitor’s chip as proof the design had been lifted.
+In the early days of microchip design and distribution, chip manufacturers struggled to prevent their designs from being ripped off.
+In order to establish that a chip mask was their property, companies would include microscopic artwork hidden in the mask such as a company logo, pop culture figure, or other symbols.
+Then, when in court, they could point to the duplicated artwork within their competitor’s chip as proof that the design had been lifted.

-In 1984 a revision to the U.S. copyright law, courtesy of the Semiconductor Chip Protection act, made the on-chip artwork unnecessary as from that point forward all chip masks and designs were considered automatically copyrighted.
+In 1984, a revision to U.S. copyright law, courtesy of the Semiconductor Chip Protection Act, made the on-chip artwork unnecessary since, from that point forward, all chip masks and designs were considered automatically copyrighted.
 Although no longer necessary as a tool to protect intellectual property, chip art lives on as designers continue to leave their mark within their microscopic works.